hyperoslo/obix/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Credits

+Hyper made this.
+We're a digital communications agency with a passion for good code, and if you're using this library we probably want to hire you.